eProsima/DDS-Router/docs/rst/notes/notes.rst

 This release includes the following **major changes**:

-* New auxiliary package :code:`ddsrouter_cmake` to implement general CMake functions and tools.
+* New auxiliary package :code:`cmake_utils` to implement general CMake functions and tools.
-* The internal package :code:`ddsrouter_event` is joint within the internal package :code:`ddsrouter_utils`.
+* The internal package :code:`ddsrouter_event` is joint within the internal package :code:`cpp_utils`.

 This release includes the following **minor changes**: